Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

-The big deal and the cause for concern is the potential use of Ebola or other deadly agent as a tool for biological warfare.
-What is to stop an infected bioterrorist from walking across our boarder, getting on a plane headed to a major metropolitan area, and coughing up a storm to spread the Ebola virus?
+The big deal and the cause for concern is the potential use of Ebola or another deadly agent as a tool for biological warfare.
+What is to stop an infected bioterrorist from walking across our border, getting on a plane headed to a major metropolitan area, and coughing up a storm to spread the Ebola virus?
 Or introducing bodily fluids into the water supply of an urban area?
 Or simply adding Anthrax to the salt shaker in a popular restaurant?

 Now that, the act of bioterrorism itself, is something to fear.

 I agree that information is power and leave it up to you to come to your own conclusions.
-Could Ebola be used as form of biological warfare?
+Could Ebola be used as a form of biological warfare?